pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8sPFclusters.md

 If all configuration changes are delivered via pipeline, and traffic wouldn't cross-regions, having separate PingFederate clusters can work.

 !!! note
-    The set of pre-requisites required for AWS kubernetes multi-clustering to be successful is found [Here](deployK8s-AWS.md)
+    The set of pre-requisites required for AWS Kubernetes multi-clustering to be successful is found [Here](deployK8s-AWS.md)

 ## Overview